ff6347/gestalten-in-code/projects/find-your-way/index.md

 ![](./assets/images/algo-end.png)

-After all the drawings that I got from every person, I was inspired for making a composition with all the different results that I got from, so I used my second choice drawings to create a frame for my end results and to enhance the design.
+After receiving the executed algorithm from each person with different color combination, it seemed a pity not to enhance the contrast of colors.
+For that reason it was created a following frame with all the different received results and to enhance the design for the main algorithm that was my final choice.

 ---------------------------------------